 Welcome to the website of Rebecca Elvy – Human Systems Futurist

-I am a human systems futurist committed to making organisations and individuals more effective through the power of mindful, insightful and proactive leadership.
+I am a human systems futurist committed to making organisations and individuals more effective through the power of mindful, insightful and deliberate leadership.

 I fundamentally believe that all people have the potential within them to achieve greatness.
 With my insights into the way systems work (and how to change them), how people communicate, and the way our own brains work (or don’t work) I strive to unleash this potential for the benefit of humankind.